corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/upgrade-guide.md

 The example use cases in this guide validates transactions without any additional options.

 #### Validating Corda 4.10 nodes and earlier
-To validate a pre-4.11 node that will remain operational after another node has been upgraded to Corda 4.12:
+To validate a pre-4.11 node:
 1. Drain the node.
    You must perform this step so there are no in-flight transactions when the node is stopped.
 Not draining the node could lead to these transactions not being checked by TVU, potentially causing issues later on.
 3. Stop the node.